TheTechOddBug/lon-mirror/README.md

 FALSE_ACCEPT_REDUCTION: 5
 EXTRA_REVIEWS_FROM_OMNIA: 5

+LLM SUPPORT V0

+N_EXAMPLES: 15
+BASELINE_FALSE_ACCEPTS: 8
+COMBINED_FALSE_ACCEPTS: 1
+FALSE_ACCEPT_REDUCTION: 7
+EXTRA_REVIEWS_FROM_OMNIA: 7

-This is the first readable result linking OMNIA to a realistic cost pattern:
+This is the current readable result linking OMNIA to an operational cost pattern:

 false accept reduction under a layered policy

 This does not prove deployment performance.

-It shows that OMNIA can already be evaluated against a bounded damage proxy rather than architecture alone.
+It shows that OMNIA can already be evaluated against bounded damage proxies rather than architecture alone.

 ---